Middleware

 return [

-'@' => [ // Add global middleware to the main project and all plugins
+'@' => [ // Add global middleware for the main project and all plugins

 app\middleware\MiddlewareGlobl::class,